Improving Business With Service Intelligence

 The level of queuing experience is a major deciding factor for your location’s success.
 And you can’t improve this experience without knowing for sure all the relevant numbers.

-How many people on average there are in your queues?
+How many people on average are there in your queues?
 What’s the wait time?
 What’s the service time?
-These are the questions you need to answer if your want to not only get visitors but also persuade them to stick with you.
+These are the questions you need to answer if you want to not only get visitors but also persuade them to stick with you.

 Then, there’s a matter of acting on this information.